imrehg/protospring/ReadMe.md

 For more information on this hardware, you can contact at <gergely@imreh.net>.

+## Bugs, modifications

+If you find any bugs on the board or want to suggest improvements, I'm always happy to hear.
+Either submit an Issue on Github, or send me an email.

 ## License

 This hardware is provided under the [CERN Open Hardware License 1.2][ohl].